4 Examples as Solution to VBA Continue Statement

 As we know, VBA has “Exit For”, and “Exit Do” to come out of the loop entirely – which is achieved by the break statement (normally in other programming languages).

-However, VBA has no Continue statement – to omit an iteration in the loop rather completely exiting the loop.
+However, VBA has no Continue statement - to omit an iteration in the loop rather than completely exiting the loop.

 So, how we can achieve this?
 The topic of our tutorial.